hiocas/EavesDrop/Contributions.md

 ## Code
 If you can code, new features and code patching and improvements are always welcome!

+You can head [here](https://github.com/hiocas/EavesDrop/discussions/3) to see new features we very much need help with.

 <details>
   <summary>Start Contributing Code</summary>